ssdv1/make_cv/README.md

 To test that the installation is working, you can make the default c.v. by changing to the mydata/CV directory and executing the command

-`make_cv.py`
+`make_cv`

 This will make the file `cv.pdf` in the CV folder which is just based on the default data provided.
 If something goes wrong hit ctrl-c to stop things or you can just close the terminal window and open a new one.
 If you try to do this while you have the file cv.pdf open, it will hang.
 It may restart if you close the cv.pdf file, but sometimes you still need to restart the process.

 ### The Data

 The following describes how to maintain all of the data files in your data folder.
-You do not need to use all components of make\_cv.py if you don’t want to.
+You do not need to use all components of make\_cv if you don’t want to.
 See the section Customization to learn how to turn on and off components.
 Most people will definitely want to use the Scholarship components, but it may be more convenient to keep other sections using your own personal system.
-This is easy to accommodate with make\_cv.py.
+This is easy to accommodate with make\_cv.

 Awards

-1. There are two excel files, one for personal awards & one for student awards.
+1. There are two excel files, one for personal awards and one for student awards.
 The files are `student awards.xlsx` and `personal awards.xlsx`.
 The notes page of each excel sheet explains what data should be included.
-If you receive the same award multiple times, make\_cv.py will create a single entry for that award with a date string such as: “πτσ Teaching Award 2007-2014”
+If you receive the same award multiple times, make\_cv will create a single entry for that award with a date string such as: “πτσ Teaching Award 2007-2014”

 Proposals & Grants

 2. There is one excel file here `proposals & grants.xlsx`.
-“Proposal”, “Name.1”, “Allocated Amt”, “Total Cost”, “Funded”, “Long Descr”, and “PRO\_BGN\_DT”.
+The only necessary fields are “Proposal”, “Name.1”, “Allocated Amt”, “Total Cost”, “Funded”, “Long Descr”, and “PRO\_BGN\_DT”.
 “Proposal” must be a unique identifier for each proposal.
 “Name.1” is the name of the funding agency.
 “Allocated Amt” is the percent that should be allocated to you and “Total Cost” is the total dollar amount of the grant.
 “Funded” is a Y or N field that states whether the proposal was funded or not.
 PRO\_BGN\_DT is the start date for the proposed work.
 “PRO\_SUB\_DT” is the submission date.
 The proposals are organized by proposal start date in the c.v..
-If you make a faculty activity report, then the proposals are organized by submission date.  make\_cv.py will sum up your allocated and total grant dollars and put that at the bottom of the grant section of the c.v.
+If you make a faculty activity report, then the proposals are organized by submission date.  make\_cv will sum up your allocated and total grant dollars and put that at the bottom of the grant section of the c.v.
 It will do the same for the proposal dollars.

 Scholarship

 3. There are three files in this folder
    1. `current student data.xlsx` contains a list of your currently active graduate students.
    2. `thesis data.xlsx` contains a list of theses your students have produced.
-If the student has not finished the degree yet they should be listed in the `current student data.xlsx` file.
-Every entry in this file must have a starting year.
+If the student has not finished the degree yet they should be listed in the `current student data.xlsx` file not in this file.
+If you co-advised a student, add that to the title in parentheses i.e. “Life, The Universe, and Everything (co-advised w/D. Adams)”
-   3. `scholarship.bib` is a bibliography file in a BibTex “.bib” format that contains all of your scholarly output.   make\_cv.py uses the keyword field to help categorize the entries (categorized as: journals, refereed conference papers, conference presentations, books and book chapters, technical reports, patents, invited talks, arXiv papers).
+   3. `scholarship.bib` is a bibliography file in a BibTex “.bib” format that contains all of your scholarly output.   make\_cv uses the keyword field to help categorize the entries (categorized as: journals, refereed conference papers, conference presentations, books and book chapters, technical reports, patents, invited talks, arXiv papers).
 To view and manage a .bib file, download the free program “Jabref” [https://www.jabref.org](https://www.jabref.org/) (Mac & Windows) or on the Mac you can also use “Bibdesk” [https://bibdesk.sourceforge.io](https://bibdesk.sourceforge.io/).
 (For the Mac I prefer BibDesk, as it is more stable, but Jabref has a few features that BibDesk does not.
 See Appendix F for Jabref hints).
-Even if you already have a bibliography file,  it is recommended that you create a Google Scholar profile because make\_cv.py uses Google Scholar for some of its advanced features.
+Even if you already have a bibliography file,  it is recommended that you create a Google Scholar profile because make\_cv uses Google Scholar for some of its advanced features.
 This only needs to be done once.
       1. Go to [http://**scholar**.**google**.com](http://scholar.google.com/)  website.
          2. Click the My Citations tab at the top of the page.
          3. Login using your university e-mail account.